 Talk to an RV enthusiast as many of them carry golf carts around as they travel.
 The smart ones put them in a toy hauler 😉

 How Much Will it Cost to Ship a Golf Cart?

 As mentioned above, transporting your electric or gas golf carts using a pickup truck is often cheaper than using a trailer.
 But how much money you part with boils down to how far you are transporting your golf cart and the time of the year you’re looking to move it.

 If you want to ship a golf cart and save on cost, you might consider shipping your golf cart during the less busy time of the year.
 There are plenty of websites when you can have carriers bid on your request.

 We don’t recommend making it a habit to transport your golf cart in a pickup truck.
-A trailer would be the safest option.
+A trailer would be the safest option (see our golf cart dimensions guide).
 However, the tips we’ve shared above will come in handy if you’re left with no other option.